caderek/arrows/packages/worker/README.md

  * that will set up worker threads for us.
  *
  * We can pass custom configuration as a second argument,
- * but in this case we will use the default one (one worker per CPU).
+ * but in this case, we will use the default one (one worker per CPU).
  */
 module.exports = worker(handler)
 ```